geometry-zsh/geometry/readme.md

 The git function is one of the most developed plugins in geometry.
 **We recommend installing `rg` or `ag` for the best performance with `geometry_git`**.
-If you want to customize what is shown, instead of using `geometry_git`, feel free to use the helper functions `geometry_git_{symbol,branch,conflicts,time,stashes,status}`.
+If you want to customize what is shown, instead of using `geometry_git`, feel free to use the helper functions `geometry_git_{symbol, branch, conflicts, time, stashes & status}`.
 You may also want to use `geometry::git_wrapper` to have the nice `::` joining.

 ```shell
 GEOMETRY_GIT_SYMBOL_REBASE="\uE0A0" # set the default rebase symbol to the powerline symbol 